 A wake-up radio (WUR) ID identifies the WUR STA that is the intended recipient of the WUR frame.
 A WUR frame with WUR ID in the Address field is an individually addressed WUR frame that is addressed to the WUR STA identified by that WUR ID.

 A WUR AP shall assign to each WUR STA a WUR ID that uniquely identifies the WUR STA within the BSS of the AP.
-The AP shall either select the WUR ID randomly from the identifier’s space or calculate the WUR ID as AID + transmit ID, where the AID is the association identifier of the STA, the transmit ID is defined in 31.3.2 (Transmit ID) and the addition performed between the two identifiers is circular modulo 212.
-The AP shall indicate the WUR ID assigned to a WUR STA in the WUR ID field of the WUR Mode element it sends to the STA.
+The AP shall either select the WUR ID randomly from the identifier’s space in which 0, its transmit ID, and Group IDs are excluded (#435) or calculate the WUR ID as AID + transmit ID, where the AID is the association identifier of the STA, the transmit ID is defined in 31.3.2 (Transmit ID) and the addition performed between the two identifiers is circular modulo 212.
+When the AP calculates a WUR ID as AID+transmit ID, if the calculated WUR ID is the same as one among 0, its transmit ID, and Group IDs, the AP shall select the WUR ID for the STA randomly from identifier's space where 0, Group IDs and its transmit ID are excluded.(#436, 799) The AP shall indicate the WUR ID assigned to a WUR STA in the WUR ID field of the WUR Mode element it sends to the STA.